Last updated: May 5, 2026

 Who can get it or use it.
 Minnesota says people new to PCA or CSG may not select CSG.
 This section is only for families who already have a senior on CSG and are trying to protect services during the transition.

 How to apply or use it.
 Do not file a new CSG application.
 If your parent is still on CSG, call the assessor, county, tribe, or care coordinator and ask where the CFSS transition stands.
-Minnesota’s public CFSS FAQ says everyone still using PCA or CSG must transition by September 30, 2026, and people on Alternative Care had a public transition deadline of March 31, 2026.
+Minnesota’s public CFSS lead-agency FAQ sets transition deadlines of March 31, 2026 for people on Alternative Care and September 30, 2026 for all other people moving from PCA or CSG to CFSS.

 What to gather or know first.
 Keep every transition letter, last service agreement, worker pay record, and question about whether you want the CFSS agency model or budget model.

 How it helps.
-For family leave, Minnesota says a worker may take up to 12 weeks in one benefit year, or a combined total of up to 20 weeks if both family and medical leave apply.
-The public employee page says most people receive 55% to 90% of regular wages, up to a maximum weekly benefit of $1,423.
+For family leave, a worker may take up to 12 weeks in one benefit year, or a combined total of up to 20 weeks if both family and medical leave apply.
+The state says benefits replace part of wages, up to 90%, with a maximum weekly benefit of $1,423 at the start of Paid Leave in 2026.

 How to apply or use it.
-Use the Minnesota Paid Leave employee page and follow the state’s process.
+Use the Paid Leave questions page and follow the state process.
 Minnesota says each leave type requires certification from a health care provider or service provider.

 How to apply without wasting time